zuk3y/zuk3y/index.md

 - linux is open source, that means you have millions of lines of code at your disposal for free.

-- the applications and libraries in linux are modular and easily integrable in different projects.
+- modular applications and libraries in linux

 - super fast boot time

-- no annoying updates at odd times
+- no annoying updates

-- super fast on low ram, hence lightning fast
+- lightening fast on low ram

 - free

 - portable, yes even on a usb

 - secure

 - most tools are written in linux

 - most web servers run in linux due to its stability

 - easier to use than mainstream opinion